skywardmc/drill/README.md

 Additive is designed to be compatible with a wide range of devices, even those with low specifications.
 This makes it an accessible option with varying hardware configurations.
 The pack is compatible with Windows, Linux, and Mac.
 Additionally, Additive is much more compatible with other mods as compared to OptiFine, thanks to its more flexible design and native compatibility with Fabric.

-For players with very low-spec devices, I recommend using my other project, [Adrenaline](https://modrinth.com/modpack/adrenaline/), a modpack specifically designed for optimization.
+For players with very low-spec devices, I recommend using [Adrenaline](https://modrinth.com/modpack/adrenaline/), a modpack specifically designed for optimization.
 Unlike other modpacks that may include extra, non-essential mods, Adrenaline prioritizes performance over anything else, making it the ideal choice for limited hardware resources.

 ## 🔄️ Updates quickly

 My goal is to keep Drill up-to-date with the latest Minecraft releases (that have Connector), providing tested builds as soon as possible.
 Although the maintenance of the pack is solely done by me, I will make every effort to release updates promptly.
 However, please note that there may be some delays due to my limited time.

-**➡️ Note:** This does not apply to snapshots most of the time.
+**➡️ Note:** This does not apply to snapshots.
 I do not bother as they can sometimes require lots of maintenance and come out too quickly, and Connector doesn't update to them either.
 If I recall correctly, [Simply Optimized](https://modrinth.com/modpack/sop) sometimes has updates for snapshots, so feel free to check that out if you really need them.

 ## ⚙️ How it works